Kurento/kurento/source/mastering/kurento_API.rst

 Endpoints
 =========

-Let us discuss briefly the different Endpoints offered by kurento:
+Let us discuss briefly the different Endpoints offered by kurento.

-HttpGetEndpoint
-    An ''HttpGetEndpoint'' is an output endpoint that delivers media using HTML5 pseudo-streaming mechanism by means of http GET requests.
+An **HttpGetEndpoint** is an output endpoint that delivers media using HTML5 pseudo-streaming mechanism by means of http GET requests.

 .. image:: ../images/toolbox/HttpGetEndpoint.png
    :align:  center

-HttpPostEndpoint
-    An ''HttpPostEndpoint'' is an input endpoint that accepts media using http POST requests like HTTP file upload function.
+An **HttpPostEndpoint** is an input endpoint that accepts media using http POST requests like HTTP file upload function.

 .. image:: ../images/toolbox/HttpPostEndpoint.png
    :align:  center

-PlayerEndpoint
-    A ''PlayerEndpoint'' is an input endpoint that retrieves content from file system, http URL or RTSP url and inject it into the media pipeline.
+A **PlayerEndpoint** is an input endpoint that retrieves content from file system, http URL or RTSP url and inject it into the media pipeline.

 .. image:: ../images/toolbox/PlayerEndpoint.png
    :align:  center

-RecorderEndpoint
-    A ''RecorderEndpoint'' is an output endpoint that  provides function to store contents in reliable mode (doesn't discard data).
-It contains ''Media Sink'' pads for audio and video.
+A **RecorderEndpoint** is an output endpoint that provides function to store contents in reliable mode (doesn't discard data).
+It contains ``Media Sink`` pads for audio and video.

 .. image:: ../images/toolbox/RecorderEndpoint.png
    :align:  center

-RtpEndpoint
-    A ''RtpEndpoint'' is an output and input endpoint.
+A **RtpEndpoint** is an output and input endpoint.
 That is, provides bidirectional content delivery capabilities with remote networked peers through RTP protocol.
 As you can imagine, to send and receive media through the network it uses :term:`RTP` protocol and :term:`SDP` for media negotiation.

 .. image:: ../images/toolbox/RtpEndpoint.png
    :align:  center

-WebRtcEndpoint
-    A ''WebRtcEndpoint'' is an output and input endpoint that provides media streaming for Real Time Communications (RTC) through the web.
+A **WebRtcEndpoint** is an output and input endpoint that provides media streaming for Real Time Communications (RTC) through the web.
 It implements :term:`WebRTC` technology to communicate with browsers.

 .. image:: ../images/toolbox/WebRtcEndpoint.png
    :align:  center

 The following class diagram shows the relationships of the main endpoint classes.